winitzki/scall/tutorial/programming_dhall.md

 let _ = reflT Type Bool : LeibnizEqualT Type Bool Bool
 ```

-To give another example, let us verify that the types `LeibnizEqNat 0 1` and `∀(f : Natural → Type) → f 0 → f 1` are equal:
+As another example of using `LeibnizEqualT`, let us verify that the types `LeibnizEqNat 0 1` and `∀(f : Natural → Type) → f 0 → f 1` are equal by creating an evidence value for their equality:

 ```dhall